Ready, Set, Sell! A Comprehensive Introduction to WooCommerce

 1. WooCommerce Google Analytics

 WooCommerce Google Analytics enables you to use Google Analytics to track your store’s performance.
-This extension is a great way to understand your customers’ journey, including how they find your site and which products they’re most interested in.
-You can use this data to optimize your sales funnel.
+This extension can help you understand your customers’ journey, including how they find your site and which products they’re most interested in.
+You can then use this data to optimize your sales funnel.

 - Tracks session length, users, and referrers.